Omega-3 & Omega-6: Why the Ratio Matters

 Get EPA and DHA Directly

-Due to the limited ALA conversion, direct intake of EPA and DHA can be beneficial.
-Calder (2015) emphasises the importance of marine omega-3 for inflammation regulation.
+Due to the limited ALA conversion, direct intake of EPA and DHA can be useful.
 Two options:

 - Fatty fish: Salmon, mackerel, sardines (2 to 3 servings per week)